top of page

 I purchased a moisture chamber for my eye when it wouldn't close.
 It's akin to a protective bubble worn over the eye until blinking is possible.
 If you have an eye condition, consult a neuro-ophthalmologist familiar with Ramsay-Hunt Syndrome.
 My neuro-ophthalmologist suggested using Optase MGD Advanced Dry Eye Drops and Hylo Night Eye Ointment.
 It was several months before my eye started blinking again.

 Palliative care, a branch of hospice, is specialized medical care that focuses on providing relief from pain and other symptoms of a serious illness.
 Their availability does not depend on whether your condition can be cured and it does not have to be life-threatening.
 Their teams aim to provide comfort and improve the quality of life for people with chronic illness and pain.
-This form of care is offered alongside other treatments a person may be receiving.
-Palliative care is provided by a team of healthcare providers, including doctors, nurses, social workers, chaplains, and other trained specialists.
-The team works with you, your family, and your other providers to add an extra layer of support and relief that complements your ongoing care.
-To find a palliative care doctor, you just need to be referred by any one of your doctors.
-During my first dental visit following RHS, I discovered six cavities on the paralyzed side of my mouth.
-To address this, I purchased a water pick to remove excess food that I couldn't clear by myself.
-Additionally, I acquired an electric toothbrush and now use both devices after every meal to prevent tooth loss, a frequent complication of RHS.
+Palliative care is offered in conjunction with other treatments you may be undergoing.
+It involves a team of healthcare professionals, including doctors, nurses, social workers, chaplains, and specialized practitioners.
+This team works collaboratively with you, your family, and your other healthcare providers to provide extra support and relief that complements your ongoing care.
+To find a palliative care doctor, you need a referral from one of your doctors.

 Reoccurring shingles